chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/Dataset_Catalog/ecomm.md

 ## Accessing the data

 The table for this dataset is `ecom_retail_data`.
-Visit our [Data Source Credentials](/docs/Public_Datasets_Catalog/access_data) page to get the appropriate database or data warehouse credentials.
+Visit our [Accessing the Data](/docs/Public_Datasets_Catalog/access_data) page to get the appropriate database or data warehouse credentials.

 ## Data schema